AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Java SDK/Search index/Aggregation.md

     ```

-## Group by column value
+## Group by field value

-The method used to group query results based on column values.
+The method used to group query results based on field values.
 The same values are grouped together.
 The value of each group and the number of corresponding values are returned.

 **Note:** The calculated number may be slightly different from the actual number when the number of values in a group is too large.